Shiv2205/Snake-game/README.md

 # Snake-game

 Old Snake game remade with python using OOP and turtle graphics.

+A MacOS executable is available in "releases."